riyadey08/email-spam-detection/README.md

 - Integrate transformer-based architectures (BERT, RoBERTa)
 - Deploy using Flask or Streamlit for real-time detection
 - Extend to multilingual and phishing URL detection
 - Add explainability via LIME or SHAP
+- Add image-based spam detection, and continuous learning systems

 ---